Captain James A. Lovell Federal Health Care Center

 Deputy Director & Commanding Officer

-CAPT Smith was appointed as the Deputy Director and Commanding Officer at Captain James A. Lovell Federal Health Care Center (Lovell FHCC) on July 22, 2016.
+CAPT Thier was appointed as the Deputy Director and Commanding Officer at CAPT James A. Lovell Federal Health Care Center (Lovell FHCC) on June 29, 2018.

-As the deputy director, CAPT Smith supports the director with all leadership and administrative functions within the health care center.
-He maintains Uniformed Code of Military Justice authority, and is responsible for the day-to-day operations at the federal health care center.
+As the deputy director, CAPT Thier supports the director with all leadership and administration functions within the health care center.
+He maintains Uniformed Code of Military Justice authority and is responsible for the day-to-day operations at Lovell FHCC.

 Captain Andrew Archila |